 De Montfort comes from a Baroque devotional milieu which has been an object of criticism.
 Particularly out of favour has been the wholehearted style of his devotion to our Lady, which involves a consecration of servitus [slavery] to Mary.
-In fact, it wasn't too popular in his own time: there were unwholesome people around called Jansenists who sniffed at such things.
-Run a mile if you meet one!
+In fact, it wasn't too popular in his own time: there were unwholesome people around called "Jansenists" who sniffed at such things.

-But remember the biblical verb hypotassesthai: to submit oneself, to order, to arrange, to subject oneself hypo, beneath, another, be that other a master, a spouse, a ruler, or whatever.
-New Testament religion is a million miles from the Protestantism which sees only a relationship between the one and the One.
+But no reader will have forgotten the biblical verb hypotassesthai: to submit oneself, to order, to arrange, to subject oneself hypo, beneath, another, be that 'other' a master, a spouse, a ruler, or whatever.
+New Testament religion is a million miles from the individualistic Protestantism which knows only a relationship between the one and the One.
 S Paul in fact calls upon us to submit ourselves in this way one to another: not just to Jesus (although all must be en Christoi).
-And since Mary alone is unflawed by Original Sin, she is the one to whom a Christian can be in hypotaxis without that relationship being flawed (as all other hypotaxeis except that to her Divine Son can run the risk of being) by unchristlike traits in the other.
+And since Mary alone is unflawed by Original Sin, she is the one to whom a Christian can be hypotassesthai without that relationship being flawed (as all other hypotaxeis except that to her Divine Son can run the risk of being) by unchristlike traits in the other.

-S Louis is far from being the first Christian to have practised this Slavery of Mary.
+S Louis Marie is far from being the first Christian to have practised and promoted this Slavery of Mary.
 In his True Devotion to Mary he lists many predecessors in both East and West; to whom I would add my own favourite Bishop of Exeter, John de Grandisson.
 He concluded a life of servitus to Mary by having himself described on his lead coffin as Matris Misericordiae miserrimus servus.
-So clearly this devotion is Patrimony!
-Since the terms kyrios(a) and doulos(e) are correlative, the terms domina and kuria [Lady], common in Catholic and Orthodox Christianity (not to mention the more archaic Greek despoina), and the English term our Lady (BCP), imply the Montfortian attitude.
+So clearly this devotion is authentic Anglican Patrimony!
+Since the terms kyrios(a) and doulos(e) are correlative, the terms domina and kuria [Lady], common in Catholic and Orthodox Christianity (not to mention the more archaic Greek despoina and the English phrase our Lady in the Book of Common Prayer), imply a Montfortian devotional attitude.